milescsmith/rnaseq_drake/README.md

-Project to process RNAseq data in R using DESeq and creating a report with Drake.
+Drake pipeline to process RNAseq data in R using DESeq, including differential gene expression analysis and module score assignment.